DiiNguyennn/Utilizing-Big-Data-to-Develop-an-Automated-System-for-Movie-Extraction-Analysis-and-Recommendation/README.md

 Details: ![Data_Analysis](DE_project/DA/DataAnalysis.ipynb)

-# Mô hình gợi ý phim
+# Movie recommendation model.
 The system evaluates the performance of **ALS** and **SGD** algorithms based on RMSE and visualizes the results to determine the most effective model for recommending movies to users.

 Details: ![Recommender_system](DE_project/Recommender_System/ML_Recommender_System.ipynb)

-# Project Setup and Execution
+# Project Setup and Execution.

 To run the project, follow these steps:
 1. Install [Docker](https://docs.docker.com/engine/install/).